MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 In the Endpoint Manager admin center, you can create filters and then use these filters when assigning apps and policies.
 You'll be able to use filters to assign the following policies:

 - [Windows PowerShell scripts for proactive remediations in endpoint analytics](../../analytics/proactive-remediations.md) (**Reports** > **Endpoint analytics** > **Proactive remediations**)
-- [Endpoint security policies](../protect/endpoint-security-policy.md), including account protection, antivirus, attack surface reduction, and more
+- [Endpoint security policies](../protect/endpoint-security-policy.md), such as account protection, antivirus, and attack surface reduction

 For more information on filters, see [Use filters (preview) when assigning your apps, policies, and profiles](filters.md).